Facundo Astudillo Castro: Suspects

 Since the disappearance, four Buenos Aires provincial policemen are suspected, due to changes and contradictions in their statements.
 The two main suspects are Mario Gabriel Sosa and Jana Jennifer Curuhinca who arrested Astudillo Castro, took photos of him and his identity card during his arrest.
-Sosa and Curuhinca appeared to be worried following Castro's disappearances in Whatsapp message exchanges.
-The agents deleted the application Whatsapp soon after Facundo's disappearance.
+Sosa and Curuhinca appeared to be worried following Castro's disappearance in WhatsApp message exchanges.
+The agents deleted the application WhatsApp soon after Facundo's disappearance.
 The court did not find this extraordinary as it was claimed that "we all delete applications".

 A police car had been circulating close to the location where Astudillo Castro's body was discovered, evidence that was obtained thanks to the police's geolocation system.
 This raises suspicions that police agents might have been involved in Facundo's death.

 There are also allegations that some of the suspects tried to influence investigations.
 Sergeant Siomara Flores appears to have participated in the investigation of Facundo's death despite the fact that she is the half-sister of agent Curuhinca.
 Agent Sosa was also identified by a member of Facundo's ex-girlfriend's family as being part of a police party that interrogated him, asked him to claim that Facundo was involved with drugs.
-The same person testified that both agent Sosa and agent Curuhinca were present in the interrogation and appeared very anxious, while the house of Facundo's ex-girlfriend was also investigated by a police party without prior authorization.
+The same person testified that both agent Sosa and agent Curuhinca were present in the interrogation and appeared very anxious, while the house of Facundo's ex-girlfriend was also searched by a police party without prior authorization.
 The police party appears to have illegally visited Facundo's ex-girlfriend home and put pressure on her to falsely testify that Facundo had "problems with drugs".

 Despite the family requests on their arrest, the prosecutors office considers (as of 13 August) that there is not enough evidence to jail the policemen.